vascoguita/fmc-tdc/doc/gateware/memory-map.rst

 The Memory Map
 ==============

-Following the memory map for the part of the ADC design that drives the FMC-TDC-1NS-5CH modules.
+Following the memory map for the part of the TDC design that drives the FMC-TDC-1NS-5CH modules.

 .. only:: latex